llmpm/llmpm-dev/README.md

 # llmpm — LLM Package Manager

 > Command-line package manager for open-sourced large language models.
-Download and run 100,000+ models, and share LLMs with a single command
+Download and run 10,000+ models, and share LLMs with a single command.

 `llmpm` is a CLI package manager for large language models, inspired by pip and npm.
 Your command line hub for open-source LLMs.
 We’ve done the heavy lifting so you can discover, install, and run models instantly.

 Models are sourced from [HuggingFace Hub](https://huggingface.co), [Ollama](https://ollama.com/search) & [Mistral AI](https://docs.mistral.ai/getting-started/models).

+**Explore a Suite of Models at [llmpm.co](https://llmpm.co/models) →**

 Supports: